 Massive file loss - Anything to be done?

 Need to restore entire workspace to previous date

 Lost Code on Copy-Paste

-Cloud9 keeps a revision history of every file in your workspace, even the deleted ones.
+Cloud9 keeps a revision history of every file in your workspace, even the deleted or lost ones.
 To restore a deleted file, you just need to get to the revision history.
 To do that: